π’ I am currently on the job market. I'd be happy to connect!

-My research interests lie at the intersection of distributed systems, datacenter networks, dataplane operating systems, and machine learning for systems.
+My research interests lie at the intersection of distributed systems, datacenter networks, dataplane operating systems, and machine learning systems.
 Currently, I am focusing on designing high-performance systems that leverage programmable hardware and ML-driven optimization to address challenges in modern datacenters.

 Education